Serving all people by providing personalized health and wellness through exemplary care, education and research.

 2. Look at a calendar.
 Training will vary based on the experience and condition of the athlete, Dr. Desai says.
 He says that for a beginner who is training three days a week, preparing for a 5K should take about eight weeks.

 3. Have a schedule.
 “An athlete should have a training schedule with clearly set obtainable goals,” he says.
 “Training schedules can easily be found in running books and online.”

 4. Build gradually.
 Regardless of the distance, start slow.
 If you’ve never run a mile, don’t try to run three on your first day out.
 Start with a slow and short jog, working to build your distance and speed over time.

 5. Rest.
 “Rest days are just important as the training days,” Dr. Desai says.
 “It is a fine balance between overtraining and risking burnout or injury, and not training enough to be adequately prepared.”
 Rest days in between training days let the body recover.

-If training is a struggle because of joint pain or ligament pain, it may be time to see an orthopaedic specialist on the Baylor Plano medical staff.
+If training is a struggle because of joint pain or ligament pain, it may be time to see an orthopaedic specialist on the Baylor Scott & White - Plano medical staff.
 Learn more about our orthopaedic services.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |